 The Cotswolds is famous for the beauty of its landscape and buildings.
 Houses and churches in Cotswold towns and villages are built from the local limestone, as are the countless miles of drystone walls, which has a unique warmth and richness.

-In this experience, guests will discover the origins and secrets of this amazing stone and how it has shaped the story of the Cotswolds.
+In this experience, you will discover the origins and secrets of this amazing stone and how it has shaped the story of the Cotswolds.
 You will have a go at shaping and carving a stone block using traditional methods, which will then be used to repair a wall.
 Set in a stunning quarry off the beaten track, you will see the lengths the quarrymen went to get their prize, even going underground.

 |Ticket Type||Ticket Tariff|